Lemez/lemez.github.io/_posts/blog/2015-10-16-on-music-and-healing-with-nigel-osborne.md

 ---
 layout: post
 category: "blog"
-title: "On Music and Healing, with Nigel Osborne"
+title: "On Music and Healing"
 original_date: ""
 source:
 description: "Inside the magical, mystical world of sound, healing and great art"